 activities with one another - something that is required when sight cannot be relied upon for such coordination.

-to suggest that synchronous dolphin behaviors (such as bows done together) are a result of communication between the
+evidence to suggest that synchronous dolphin behaviors (such as bows done together) are a result of communication between

 animal regarding when to start the behavior and how it is to be performed.
 When observed underwater just prior to performing